sawan-devrani/infra-mind/README.md

     Anthropic Claude API

 The application never interacts with Vault directly.
-The scoped ESO token cannot read any other secret path.
+The scoped ESO Kubernetes service account cannot read any other secret path.
 Each layer has access to only exactly what it needs.

 ---